What is different about a phased project/what is the same?

 Update the preliminary traffic analysis (September 2013)

-Prepare a preliminary investment grade analysis report (December 2013)
+Prepare an investment grade analysis (December 2013)

 How will CRC improve safety for the traveling public?